Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 .. note:: 16-bit precision is not supported on CPUs.

 .. admonition::  When using PyTorch 1.6+, Lightning uses the native AMP implementation to support 16-bit precision.
-Using 16-bit precision with PyTorch < 1.6 is not recommended, but supported using apex.
+16-bit precision with PyTorch < 1.6 is supported by NVIDIA Apex library.
    :class: dropdown, warning

     NVIDIA Apex and DDP have instability problems.
 We recommend upgrading to PyTorch 1.6+ in order to use the native AMP 16-bit precision with multiple GPUs.